voidsy-gmbh/pyThermoNDT/README.md

 For detailed usage examples, check out the Jupyter Notebooks in the [examples](examples/) directory.

 ## Contributing
 Contributions are welcome!
-Please see the [Contributing Guidelines](CONTRIBUTING.md) for details on setting up a development environment, coding standards, and pull request process.
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for details on [setting up a development environment](CONTRIBUTING.md#setting-up-development-environment), [coding standards](CONTRIBUTING.md#code-quality-and-validation), and the [pull request process](CONTRIBUTING.md#pull-request-process).